sqllabs/sqlstudio/README.md

-# SQL Studio
+# MySQL Studio

 ## Overview

-SQL Studio is the web front end for SQL Audit.
+MySQL Studio is the web front end for MySQL Audit.

 ## License